Edith Branson: Career in art

 The annual exhibitions were enormous.
 On paying a small fee any artist could display work in them and each year hundreds of them did so.
-The range of quality as of artistic style was extremely broad.
+The range of quality of artistic style was extremely broad.
 Between its first exhibition in 1917 and its last in 1944 the society attracted participation from nearly 7,000 artists coming from the whole of the United States and many other countries.
 Although many of these artists failed to establish reputations in the New York art world, many others achieved professional success.
 In addition to Branson, notable women artists who showed at annual exhibitions included Mary E. Hutchinson, Marguerite Zorach, Ann Brockman, Agnes Weinrich, Katherine Dreier, Mary Rogers, Adelaide Lawson, and Theresa Bernstein.

 Branson's paintings had been singled out for comment during the society's exhibitions in 1930 and 1932 and in 1935 they drew more substantial critical attention when she showed in a solo exhibition at New York's Contemporary Arts Gallery.
 In 1930 Marion Clyde McCarroll, a critic for the New York Post, set a mildly humorous tone for subsequent reviews by making fun of the vague titles she supplied for the two abstractions she submitted.
 In 1932 the Brooklyn Daily Eagles William Weer chided of Branson for calling an abstraction "very conservative," and Edward Alden Jewell of the New York Times said the same painting was "simply ornamental disintegration."
 When her paintings appeared at Contemporary Arts in 1935 a critic for the New York Sun complained about vague titles and took issue with her assertion that they conveyed emotion using color in the way that music conveyed emotion.
 The Post critic felt the same about the analogy between sound and color but said, nonetheless, that she handled color well.
 That praise was something she was unaccustomed to receiving.
 Simply being noticed was an achievement for a woman abstractionist at that time.
 Critics reacted to Branson's paintings because, as one said, their effect was striking.
 The ability of her paintings to stand out from the hundreds of others on show in the society's exhibitions most likely came from their quality as works of art rather than any efforts on her part to promote them.